Gay Hotel Shanghai

 ♥ Original, luxurious, and fun design across the entire hotel

-♥ The WET outdoor swimming pool deck is one of the best places in Shanghai for a #poolside photoshoot
+♥ The WET outdoor swimming pool deck is one of the best spots in Shanghai for a #poolside photoshoot

 W hotels are a long-established gay favorite brand throughout the world, and this brand-new addition to their portfolio is the W Asian flagship.
 The great location, exceptional design, attentive staff, and top-tier facilities combine to make this one of the very best luxury options in Shanghai for gay travelers.